 I've described the kinds of paid spaceflight outreach I did in the past and what I do today.
 What of the future?

-Raising the Kiddo, contending with the sudden loss of my dear wife, and working a steady job so our child could have health insurance despite her obvious preexisting conditions killed off the three book projects I had under way 10 years ago.
+Raising the Kiddo, contending with the sudden loss of my best friend and partner in life, and working a steady job so our child could have health insurance despite her obvious pre-existing conditions killed off the three book projects I had under way 10 years ago.
 I want to get back to those.
 As she grows older, the Kiddo becomes increasingly self-sufficient, potentially freeing up some of my time for new freelance projects.
 I have no desire to neglect her even as she becomes more self-sufficient, however.

 There's also my status as a Federal government employee to consider.
 I am bound by ethics rules designed to prevent corruption.
 These require that any "moonlighting" I do be vetted first by ethics officials to avoid a conflict of interest.
 I have already had a project vetted and approved, so I am hopeful that I will in the next few years be able to publish a new book.
 It would be my first since my 2001 NASA-published opus Humans to Mars: Fifty Years of Mission Planning, 1950-2000.